harshshah37/talk-to-db/README.md

 # talk-to-db

 ## Repository Overview
-The repository **talk-to-db** contains code for an application that performs SQL database operations using natural language, powered by the Gemini 1.5 Pro flash model.
+The repository **talk-to-db** contains code for the streamlit web application that performs SQL database operations using natural language, powered by the Gemini 1.5 Pro flash model.

 ## Prerequisites
 - Python 3.8 or higher installed